Best turntable speakers 2024: top-rated speakers for your record player

 That doesn’t mean they fall short in other areas though.
 They sound rhythmically cohesive, agile, and well-organised, with a more open-sounding overall presentation.
 Clarity is superb and detail is crisply revealed.
 Despite their small footprint the 607 S3 have no problem filling up a small-to-medium room, with very little distortion creeping in when you crank up the volume, and they even manage to remain tuneful and dynamic when we turn the dial the other way.

-B&W has very much hit the sweet spot between great sound and an affordable price tag with these crowd-pleasing speakers, but if you can’t quite stretch to a pair then Elac’s cheaper Debut B5.2 are an excellent alternative.
+Also consider: B&W has very much hit the sweet spot between great sound and an affordable price tag with these crowd-pleasing speakers, but if you can’t quite stretch to a pair, then Wharefedale's Diamond 12.1 or Dali Oberon 1 are excellent alternatives.
 Got a few more quid to spend?
 Try the bigger, next-level-up Bowers & Wilkins 606 S3.

 Read the full Bowers & Wilkins 607 S3 review